lmlmeilin/CS3244-PG16/README.md

 Note: Train dataset is downloaded from Kaggle while test dataset is downloaded from Princeton University website which contains the correct test dataset.

 ### Important Note:
 GitHub imposes a maximum size limit for individual files in a repository.
-The limit is 100 MB per file, and repositories themselves have a soft limit of 1 GB (though larger repositories can cause performance issues)
+The limit is 100 MB per file, and repositories themselves have a soft limit of 1 GB (though larger repositories can cause performance issues).

 As an alternative:
 On your local machine, download the datasets from this [Google Drive Folder](https://drive.google.com/drive/folders/1Xp_mA2ktuXI6VKt6TsSwDJUI03DWc-Nd?usp=sharing) into the `Datasets` folder.